GMT-458-Web-GIS/geogame-ufukozulu/README.md

   ```javascript
   button.onclick = () => checkAnswer(index, questionData.answer);
   ```
-- **Purpose**: Validates the selected answer and updates the gameplay progression based on correctness.

 ### 2. Map Interactions
 - **Event Trigger**: Clicking on the map during the final stage directs the player's movement.